New Technology taking over Jobs

 Third, technology is replacing jobs that require the workers to work in very dangerous environments and under very dangerous conditions.
 While these jobs are very well paid, require years of training and a lot of dedication form the person in question, they still come with a very large amount of risk.
 For example, deep sea divers and bomb disposal experts.

 Fourth, and finally, technology is replacing jobs that require repetitive and menial tasks.
 These are known as “useless jobs” or “dead-ended jobs” which require the worker to perform the same task, or the same set of tasks over and over again, as part of a bigger process, without actually achieving anything or having an impactful contribution.
 For example, basic data sorting and assembly lines.
+Data sorting can be bookkeeping and accounting work where technology is able provide cost efficient accounting service or solution.

 For the vast majority of the world's workforce, the threat of losing their jobs because of technological advancements is a real and ever-present one, and while we cannot prevent it from happening, there are ways to lessen its impact on our lives.